Chicago Burn Injury Attorneys

 - Second-degree burns are characterized by redness and blistering.

 - Third-degree burns are characterized by white skin with a leathery appearance.

 The most severe burns can result in amputation of the affected limb.

 When we represent burn victims, we take into account the lifelong nature of these injuries.
 In some cases, severe burns can necessitate skin grafts or even amputation.
 Individuals who have lost the use of certain limbs or feeling in affected areas may not be able to perform the same job duties as they had before their accident, in addition to other impairments.

 Contacting Power Rogers

-Our law firm has won more than $4 billion in verdicts and settlements for its clients – that’s $500 million more than our closest competitor.
-If you need a serious advocate in your corner to fight for your rights, contact a burn injury lawyer at our firm today for a free case review.
+Our law firm has won more than $5 billion in verdicts and settlements for its clients – that’s $500 million more than our closest competitor.
+If you need a serious advocate in your corner to fight for your rights, contact our Chicago burn injury attorneys today at 312-500-1792 for a free case review.